-(1) Spring Season.
-In such areas of the state as designated by the commissioner and listed in the applicable annual Connecticut Hunting and Trapping Guide, the open spring season for hunting bearded wild turkey on private and state lands shall begin the last Wednesday in April and end the last Saturday in May.
+(1) In such areas of the state as designated by the commissioner and listed in the applicable annual Connecticut hunting and trapping guide, the open spring private land season for hunting bearded wild turkey shall begin the last Wednesday in April and end the last Saturday in May.
 From the second Saturday before the last Wednesday in April through the first Saturday before the last Wednesday in April shall be designated as junior turkey hunting training days.
-On these days, only hunters having a valid Connecticut junior hunting license and a Resident Gamebird Stamp may hunt on state land or on private lands for which they have written permission from the land owner.
-The accompanying adult mentor shall have in his/her possession a valid Connecticut hunting license, a Resident Gamebird Stamp and written permission from the landowner when hunting on private lands.
+On these days, only hunters having a valid Connecticut junior hunting license and a spring season turkey permit may hunt on private lands for which they have written permission.
+The accompanying adult mentor shall have in his/her possession a valid Connecticut hunting license, a spring season turkey permit and written permission from the landowner.
 The adult mentor shall not carry a firearm, but may assist in calling.
 The adult mentor shall remain within physical contact of, and in a position to provide direct supervision and instruction of, the junior hunter at all times.
-Hunting shall be allowed from one-half hour before sunrise until sunset.
-The season bag limit shall be five bearded wild turkeys.
+Hunting shall be allowed from one-half hour before sunrise until 12:00 noon, except on junior turkey hunting training days, when hunting shall be allowed from one-half hour before sunrise until 5:00 pm.
+The season bag limit shall be three bearded wild turkeys.